jkeam/tc-message-service/local/README.md

 rake api_key:get
 ```

+DEFAULT_DISCOURSE_PW defines the default password for users which will be created in Discourse automatically.

 # Running the Service

 To run the service, go into the tc-message-service folder and issue the following command: